hdresearch/nolita/README.md

 ## Running as a server

-If you are using another language, like python, we recommend running the browser in server mode.
-To start the webserver, you can run `npm run serve` or you can run the server from a container using
+If you are using `@hdr/browser` in another language stack, like Python, we recommend running the browser in server mode.
+To start the webserver, you can run `npm run serve` or you can run the server from a container using:

 ```sh
 docker build . -t hdr/browser
 docker run -p 3000:3000 -t hdr/browser
 ```

+You can access documentation for using the server at `localhost:3000/doc`.

 ## Contributing